What to look for when buying a used car

-Before buying a used car, get hands-on with your visual inspection.
+Before buying a used car, give it a quick hands-on visual inspection.
 This is a big purchase, so don't rush yourself.
 Be ready to get your hands — and clothes — a little dirty.
 It could help in the long run.
 Here's what you should look for:

-Look to see if the doors are working well or show signs of heavy use.
-Even if you aren't a mechanic, you can still look under the hood for obvious signs of wear.
+- Look under the hood for obvious signs of wear.
 First, make sure the engine doesn't appear to have fluid leaks dirtying the block.
 Do a quick oil check to see that it isn't murky, and also inspect transmission fluid levels.
 Feel any rubber hoses and belts to make sure they aren't cracking or super stiff.

 Take the car on the road for a test drive